 Back in the late 1970s and early 1980s, this booklet size was common.
 From Nova Games’ Lost Worlds to Task Force Games’ StarFire, publishers and customers enjoyed the high-value and low-cost this design provided.
-This kind of old school format is what we hope to accomplish with Zone 17.

 Format Inspirations